sihyun-yu/Ogogada/ogogada-reports/DP7/ogogada.md

 > In GAME POS page, the user cannot remember task quickly and cannot find Task button well to look again. (jungu, gamgam, hancy5, gogi, james)
 >
-> - Make the button more visible and attractable.
+> - Make the 'task' button more visible and attractable.
 >

 Medium

 > In HISTORY POS page, since there was no description after entering page, it seemed that the user just follow red box without understanding what he or she is doing. (gogi, james, gamgam)
 >
->- Description of tasks needs to be added.
+>- Description of tasks needs to be added in HISTORY POS page.
 >
 > In GAME POS page, the user confused about how to change number of menu in summary table.
 Actually we have three ways of changing number of menu (james, seol)
 >